DoepDopiDope/WerewolvesCompany/README.md

 ## Known issues

 - When dead, the console spams errors because it's trying to check if someone is in front of the dead player
+- The first time a non-host looks up the list of active roles on the terminal, it will appear empty
+- Non-hosts do not have tooltips when hovering items

 ## Contact